The following reaction is a reversible reaction of the first orde... | Channels for Pearson+

 The following reaction is a reversible reaction of the first order.

 Its forward and reverse reactions have corresponding rate constants of 1.5×10−4 s−1 and 1.0×10−4 s−1.
 When kf and kr have comparable values, the reaction does not proceed to completion but instead reaches equilibrium, where the concentrations of reactants and products are equal.
-When the rates of the forward and reverse reactions are equal, what are the relative concentrations of Y and Z?
+Give the rate laws for both the forward and reverse reactions.

 The following reaction is a reversible reaction of the first order.

 Its forward and reverse reactions have corresponding rate constants of 1.5×10−4 s−1 and 1.0×10−4 s−1.
 When kf and kr have comparable values, the reaction does not proceed to completion but instead reaches equilibrium, where the concentrations of reactants and products are equal.
-When the rates of the forward and reverse reactions are equal, what are the relative concentrations of Y and Z?
+Give the rate laws for both the forward and reverse reactions.

 ANSWERS OPTIONS